thewoolleyman/workstation/README.md

           and I want the F9 function key to show up on the tooltip when hovering over the button.
     * Window
       * Editor Tabs
+        * Editor Close Actions
-        * Close All: Add Cmd+Option+w
+          * Close All Tabs: Add Cmd+Option+w
     * Version Control Systems
+      * Git
+        * Compare with Branch: Add Ctrl+Option+Cmd+B
+        * Show History (for all): Add Ctrl+Option+Cmd+H
+      * Diff & Merge
+        * Compare with Local: Add Option+D
+        * Compare Before with Local: Add Shift+Option+D (conflicts with Mercurial, but I don't care)
+* Version Control
   * Commit: Turn on "Use non-modal commit interface".
 (I find this easier to work with, so I can see all my work in progress in context, and easily hit `F4` to jump between highlighted files.
   * Git
     * Commit: Turn off "Enable staging area".
 This enables changeslists, which lets you have "checkboxes" and more functionality in the commit dialog.
       "Staging area" is more like actual git, but has less functionality.
-      * Compare with Branch: Add Ctrl+Option+Cmd+B
-    * Diff & Merge
-      * Compare with Local: Add Option+D
-      * Compare Before with Local: Add Shift+Option+D (conflicts with Mercurial, but I don't care)
-    * Show History (for all): Add Ctrl+Option+Cmd+H
 * Build, Execution, Deployment
   * (Idea IDE only) Build Tools -> Gradle
     * Use auto-import